gsquire/sendgrid-rs/README.md

 # sendgrid-rs
-Unofficial Rust library for SendGrid API
+Unofficial Rust library for SendGrid API.

 You must download an API key in order to use this library.
 I made it this way to keep you more secure by using environment variables instead of including